-If you have noticed or have been alerted to the fact that your WordPress website is now redirecting to another website, then this is, unfortunately, a result of being hacked.
+If you have noticed or been alerted that your WordPress website is now redirecting to another website, then this may be a result of being hacked.
 When this happens, then it is absolutely vital that you try your best to fix it immediately.
-Taking back control of your site is important, as is making sure that you prevent this from happening again in the future.
+Taking control of your site’s back end is important to prevent this from happening again in the future.

-If you are pressed for time and want to clean your site, then you can use some automated malware removals to do so, but in order to stop this from reoccurring in the future, then understanding what happened and why is an important first step.
+If you are pressed for time and want to clean your site, then you can use some automated malware removals.
+But to stop this from reoccurring in the future, you should understand how this happened.

 The security of your website is important, and even more so if your website is on WordPress.
-This is because WordPress is a popular choice – it powers around 35% of all worldwide websites, meaning it is a popular choice for hackers.
+This is because WordPress is a popular CMS platform as it powers 43% of all worldwide websites.
+That means also popular for hackers.

 Although security protocols continue to grow stronger every day, hackers aren’t far behind.
 According to a recent report, 90% of WordPress sites have been infected.